PROMOTING MENTAL HEALTH SERVICES FOR EXCELLENCE (PROMISE)

 Project PROMISE is a collaborative partnership between The University of Alabama’s College of Education, the School of Social Work, and the Tuscaloosa City School (TCS) system.

-This five-year federally-funded initiative aims to train and place 40 diverse masters-trained school-based mental health practitioners, specifically school counselors and social workers, to serve K-12 students in high-needs school districts.
+This five-year federally funded initiative aims to train and place 40 master’s-level school-based mental health practitioners, specifically school counselors and social workers, to serve K–12 students in high-needs school districts.

-The overarching mission of Project PROMISE centers around enhancing the capabilities of high-needs school districts to offer school-based mental health services.
-This enhancement is facilitated through an interdisciplinary approach, harmonizing the nationally accredited programs offered at The University of Alabama.
-The School of Social Work, accredited by CSWE, and the College of Education’s School Counseling Program, accredited by CACREP, collaborate seamlessly to amplify the potential of the education system.
+The mission of Project PROMISE centers on enhancing the capabilities of high-needs school districts to offer school-based mental health services.
+This enhancement is supported through an interdisciplinary approach, aligning the nationally accredited programs offered at The University of Alabama.
+The School of Social Work, accredited by CSWE, and the College of Education’s School Counseling Program, accredited by CACREP, work together to strengthen the education system’s capacity to meet student mental health needs.

-Among the benefits to project scholars include full tuition support and stipend in addition to academic advising to ensure that scholars complete their program of study, including field experience at a high-needs school within the Tuscaloosa City System in a timely manner.
-See the Project Description and Scholarship & Eligibility for more information.
+Benefits to project scholars include full tuition support, a stipend, and academic advising to ensure timely completion of their program of study, including field experience at a high-needs school within the Tuscaloosa City System.
+See the Project Description and Scholarship & Eligibility sections for more information.

 MEET OUR TEAM